Ada-Developers-Academy/core-unit-3/learning-another-language/destructuring.md

 isUserAuthorized(unAuthorizedUser); // Chantay Jarrell is not authorized.
 ```

-In the above example `user` and `unAuthorizedUser` are passed into the function and the function as arguments and the function will take the user object's `id`, `name` and `authorized` fields and assign them to the local variables `id`, `name` and `authorized`, very much like the prior assignment statement.
+In the above example `user` and `unAuthorizedUser` are passed into the function as arguments.
+The function will take the user object's `id`, `name` and `authorized` fields and assign them to the local variables `id`, `name` and `authorized`, very much like the prior example.

 ## Destructuring Arrays